 Package Release Instructions¶

-These instructions assume the name of the git remote for the repo is
+These instructions assume the name of the git remote for the main

 Check out the branch that you are going to release.
 This will usually be the

 mainbranch, unless you are making a bugfix release.